inidaname/idchal/README.md

 # Fullstackchallenge

 This project is a full stack [Typescript](https://typescriptlang.org) application with the server side built on Express and [Node.js](https://nodejs.org) version 10.15.
 Client side generated with [Angular CLI](https://cli.angular.io) version 7.3.6.

+## The Project

+To clone this project to your local machine run `git clone https://github.com/inidaname/idchal`, navigate to the new directory `cd idchal` and run `npm install`.

+To pull the docker image from Docker Hub run `docker pull inidaname/ng-fullstack`

 ## Client Side